 The legislative fiscal director shall prepare the fiscal note within a reasonable time after receiving the request.
-A copy of the fiscal note shall be filed by the legislative fiscal director with the secretary of the senate or the chief clerk of the house.
+A copy of the fiscal note shall be filed by the legislative fiscal director, for distribution, with the secretary of the senate or the chief clerk of the house unless within one legislative day a request for a revised fiscal note is filed with the legislative fiscal director.
 The legislative fiscal director may request the cooperation of the state comptroller or any state department or agency.
 If a fiscal note is prepared by the comptroller or any state department or agency at the request of the fiscal director, that fact shall be stated in the note.